 Laksmi Datu Bahaduri

-Laksmi Datu Bahaduri will use the grant to attend the DESMAN course at Durrell Conservation Academy in 2026, building skills in species recovery and anti-wildlife trade efforts to support Sumatran tiger conservation in Indonesia.
+Laksmi Datu Bahaduri will use the grant to attend the DESMAN course at Durrell Conservation Academy in 2026, building skills in species recovery and anti-wildlife trade efforts to support Sumatran tiger conservation.

 2023-2024 Awardee